Yadhunath2003/IBM-Certification/Apache_Airflow/DAG.md

-# DAG in Apache Airflow
+# DAG in Apache Airflow using PythonOperator

 A Directed Acyclic Graph (DAG) in Apache Airflow defines a pipeline of tasks that are executed in a specific order.
 In this example, the DAG will orchestrate a typical ETL (Extract, Transform, Load) workflow, followed by a check step.
 Each task—extract, transform, load, and check—will be implemented using the `PythonOperator`, which allows you to execute Python functions as Airflow tasks.